clj-commons/etaoin/README.md

 HTML in time.
 So after each action you need to put `wait-<something>` function that just polls a browser checking for a predicate.
 O just `(wait <seconds>)` if you don't care about optimization.

-### Further reading

-Please check our [unit tests][url-tests] to find out other functions that were not described here.

 ## Run tests